 Some items were a struggle: "Do you really need three bathrobes, five sleep masks, and 10 sets of white sheets?"
 Bauer would ask.
 In all honesty, I didn't, but the thought of throwing them away (bedding can't be donated in New York City) made me feel sick and wasteful.
 My "maybe" pile was growing by the minute with items I was struggling to justify: shoes I had never worn, dresses that no longer fit, jewelry I had forgotten I even had.

-While my internal struggle of throwing out items I still kind of liked continued, Bauer started filling my closets back in.
+While my internal struggle of throwing out items continued, Bauer started filling my closets back up.
 She tagged each of my baskets with pretty labels: bags, hats, ski, beach (I own an unhealthy number of beach towels).
 She even labeled the inside of my dresser drawers: travel accessories, makeup, hair—each containing boxes filled with meticulously organized items.
 She folded my underwear in neat little triangles and color-coded them—a system I reluctantly maintain even though it feels like a giant waste of time.

 Six hours later, I saw the full scale of what we had accomplished: six garbage bags, six donate bags, one suitcase full of more donations, and another pile of clothing to sell.
 We carried the garbage bags to the trash chute.
 Bauer stuffed the donations into an Uber, guaranteed me a tax receipt, and made me promise to tackle my sell pile the next day.

 It was bittersweet—my apartment felt so much more spacious and organized, my closets were virtually empty in comparison with before, but I felt guilty about getting rid of so many things I had once convinced myself I needed.
 I wished I could have found a home for every item I chose to discard.
 I vowed to be more careful with my purchases in the future.